Hot stones massage

 ______________________

-Can I remove my underwear for the massage?
+Is it okay to remove my underwear for the massage?

 ______________________

-What can massage help with?
+What conditions can massage help with?

 ______________________